aws/aws-eks-best-practices/content/security/docs/iam.md

 ### Use dedicated service accounts for each application

 Each application should have its own dedicated service account.
-This applies to service accounts for the Kubernetes API as well as IRSA and EKS Pod.
+This applies to service accounts for the Kubernetes API as well as IRSA and EKS Pod Identity.

 !!! attention
     If you employ a blue/green approach to cluster upgrades instead of performing an in-place cluster upgrade when using IRSA, you will need to update the trust policy of each of the IRSA IAM roles with the OIDC endpoint of the new cluster.
 A blue/green cluster upgrade is where you create a cluster running a newer version of Kubernetes alongside the old cluster and use a load balancer or a service mesh to seamlessly shift traffic from services running on the old cluster to the new cluster.

-    Using blue/green cluster upgrades with EKS Pod Identities similarly means that the role trust policy of the IAM roles used with EKS Pod Identities must allow both clusters to assume your roles.
+    When using blue/green cluster upgrades with EKS Pod Identity, you would create pod identity associations between the IAM roles and service accounts in the new cluster.
+And update the IAM role trust policy if you have a `sourceArn` condition.

 ### Run the application as a non-root user